The Biggest Sports Betting Scandals

 Effectively, they paid off over 30 league players to ensure that the result of specific matches was pre-determined.
-While they did snare some notable payouts, ultimately their amateur attempts came to a sticky end.
+While this strategy did snare some notable payouts, ultimately their amateur attempts came to a sticky end.
 Firstly, the wins they did achieve were from unexpected results and aroused the suspicions of several bookmakers who refused further bets.
 Secondly, not all of the matches ended in the required result and the pair ran out of money.

 A poorly-covered paper trail ultimately led to their arrest and directly implicated several of the players who were involved.
 Various punishments for the perpetrators, players and their clubs followed, which included prison sentences, suspensions and relegations.

 The Black Sox scandal relates to eight members of a baseball team called the White Sox.

 The Black Sox scandal relates to eight members of a baseball team called the White Sox.
 There are two given reasons for the nickname, the obvious one being their part in a dark match-fixing conspiracy and the other due to their miserly manager who refused to pay for uniform laundering.
 Nobody seems sure which the more accurate portrayal is!

 Chick Gandil, who masterminded the scandal, is believed to have taken $35k from one deliberately thrown match alone, with other participants receiving $5k each, a great deal of money in the 1900s.